Use the place value charts below to show what a digit is worth.

 In the example, 2 being in the ten thousands place gives it a value of 20,000 or 2 times 10,000.

-Moving from right to left (ones to tens, tens to hundreds, and so on), the value of a number is increased by ten times.
+To put it another way, moving from right to left across the number (ones to tens, tens to hundreds, and so on), the value of a number is increased by ten times.

 As you move into larger numbers, commas are used to separate family groups into three divisions.